Skip to main content

 });

-These few lines of code are going to grab all the dependencies for the application, set the view engine to handlebars, render the index.hbs file for us and start up the HTTP server on port 8080.
+Those few lines grab all the dependencies, set the view engine to handlebars, render the index.hbs file, and start the HTTP server on port 8080.

-Notice that in line 7 we are including a file called socket.js and we call a connect() method with two parameters, io and os.
+Notice that line 7 includes a file called socket.js and calls a connect() method with two parameters, io and os.

 Separate socket.js

-The logic in that file is again fairly simple.
-A connection is made to the socket, then, using the Node.js os library system information is collected and in every 5 seconds a message is emitted containing the collected metrics using setInterval() and socket.emit():
+The logic is simple.
+A connection is made to the socket, then the Node.js os library collects system information.
+Every 5 seconds, a message containing the collected metrics gets emitted via setInterval() and socket.emit():

 const os = require('os');